autarch/blog.urth.org/content/posts/2022-03-11-job-search-2022-update-week-1.md

 {{< aside >}}

-I had a bit of a rant about recruiters here, but this was getting long, so I may release that as a DLC for this post.
+I had a bit of a rant about recruiters here, but this was getting long.
+I may release that as a DLC for this post.

 {{< /aside >}}